input-output-hk/plutus-pioneer-program/docs/week5.rst

 The first thing that we define is the value that we want to forge.
 For this we are using the *singleton* function that we tried out in the REPL earlier.

+The arguments to the *singleton* function are the currency symbol that represents the hash of the minting policy, plus the token name and amount extracted from the *MintParams*.

+We'll skip the *lookups* assignment for the moment, and move onto the *tx* assignment.

+One of the main purposes of the *Contract* monad is to construct and submit transactions.
+The path that the Plutus team has taken to do that is provide a way to specify the constraints of the transaction you are defining.
+The Plutus libraries then take care of constructing the correct transaction.
+This is as opposed to being require to specify all the inputs and outputs manually, which would be tedious as many requirements, such as sending change back to the sending wallet, are often the same.